 * Click here for rating key

 Mistura Restaurant Review: With co-owner Paolo Paolini dispensing smooth front-of-the-house service and chef Massimo Capra in the kitchen, it’s no wonder this elegantly contemporary place is consistently packed with loyal customers who dress to the hilt.
 A seat in one of the discreet booths helps cut the chatter noise.
-The cuisine is upscale yet heartily Italian with dishes such as a savory, butter rich wild boar ravioli and balsamic marinated lamb ribs.
-The Mistura creation risotto rosso, red beet risotto with beet greens, is a perennial favorite.
-Mains include slow cooked rabbit, rapini-stuffed sea bass and Kobe flatiron beef in wine reduction.
-A molten chocolate torte, lemon semifreddo with marinated strawberries, and cappuccino panna cotta make dessert imperative.
-Over 25 Champagnes, fifty whites and an extensive red list of both old- and new-world wines give lots of vinous options.
-Naturally, the Italian labels are particularly deep with over 25 Brunellos and about 19 Amarones.
+Cuisine is upscale yet heartily Italian with dishes such as wild boar agnolotti with port-braised cherries or tagliatelle served with a meaty Bolognese.
+The Mistura creation risotto rosso, red beet risotto with golden beet chips, is a perennial favorite.
+Mains include slow-cooked rabbit with black olives and new potatoes or pancetta-wrapped Cornish hen with springtime vegetables.
+A chocolate brownie with white chocolate mousse, olive oil cake with rhubarb and ice cream, and spumoni make dessert imperative.
+Twenty-five-plus Champagnes, fifty whites and an extensive red list of both old- and new-world wines give lots of vinous options.
+Naturally, the Italian labels are particularly deep with more than 25 Brunellos and about 19 Amarones.
 Multiple grappas, generous martinis and dessert wines mean no one goes thirsty.